crmathieu/Turbix/readme.md

   B) ENTER WINDOWS MODE
-  Before using any Windows functions, the session where windows will be hosted has to be initialized in windows mode.
+  Before using any Windows functions, the session where Windows will be hosted has to be initialized in Windows mode.
 The "m_initscr" function performs this initialization.

-  All sessions can be set to windows mode at the same time.
+  All sessions can be set to Windows mode at the same time.

   C) WINDOW CREATION
-  When the session works in windows mode, the "m_newwin" function is used to define window parameters.
+  When the session works in Windows mode, the "m_newwin" function is used to define window parameters.
 The "m_box" function draws window borders when needed.
 After calling these functions, a window is created but it is not yet visible on the screen.
 To make a window